 - The big catch with Cable One is that they have strict data caps in many areas.
 If available, CenturyLink is the better choice for “cord cutters” who prefer streaming Netflix to a traditional cable TV subscription.

-Cable ONE: Recommended For Family Homes, Sports Fans & TV Fans
+Sparklight (formerly Cable One): Recommended For Family Homes, Sports Fans & TV Fans

 - family homes